-In the tonnage liquid argon detector, the length of cables between the PMTs and the feedthrough is not equal.
-The cable length gradually increases from top to bottom of the center detector.
-But, the cable length of the PMTs on the same horizontal circle is equal.
-The maximum difference of the cable length is 1.6m between the top PMT and the bottom PMT.
-Fig.~$\ref{graph_3}$ shows the signal waveforms of the top PMT, the equatorial PMT and the bottom PMT.
+In the ton scale liquid argon detector, the cable length between the PMTs and the feedthrough is not uniform.
+As the center detector extends from top to bottom, the cable length gradually increases.
+However, for PMTs on the same horizontal circle, the cable length is equal.
+The maximum difference in cable length is 1.6m between the top and bottom PMTs.
+Fig.~$\ref{graph_3}$ displays the signal waveforms for the top PMT, six equatorial PMTs, and the bottom PMT.

-It can be seen that the position of the humps varies with different cable length.
-The hump appears first for the signals of the top PMT, which has the shortest cable length between the feedthrough and the PMT base, and then for the equatorial PMT and the bottom PMT.
-It is deduced that the hump is formed due to two reflections of the signal at the feedthrough and the PMT base.
-The reflections are caused by impedance mismatch.
-Therefore, after adding signal reflection term, I(t) is finally became:
+From Fig.~$\ref{graph_3}$a, it is evident that the hump positions differ based on cable length.
+For the six equatorial PMTs with identical cable length, the hump positions are nearly identical, as seen in Fig.~$\ref{graph_3}$b.
+The top PMT, with the shortest cable length between the feedthrough and PMT base, shows the hump first, followed by the equatorial PMT and the bottom PMT.
+The time differences between the three humps correspond to the length differences of the three cables.